Available 24h

 Description

 Original Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It was influenced by Napoleon’s reign, which imposed a resemblance to Roman and Greek decorative motifs.
+It was influenced by Napoleon’s reign, which imposed a significant resemblance to Roman and Greek decorative motifs.

 Attributes / Details